-Narges Mohammadi: Iranian human rights defender released!
+Narges Mohammadi: Iranian human rights defender wins Nobel Peace Prize

 Who is Narges Mohammadi?

+She was arrested in May 2015 and initially taken toTehran's notorious Evin prison.
 The court sentenced her to ten years’ imprisonment on the charge of 'founding an illegal group’ for her involvement with Legam.
 She also received a five year sentence for ‘gathering and colluding to commit crimes against national security’, and one additional year for ‘spreading propaganda against the system’.

 The authorities have deliberately denied her adequate healthcare in reprisal for her public campaigning against the use of solitary confinement in Iran’s prisons and for seeking accountability for hundreds of unlawful killings during the November 2019 nationwide protests.